entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): " Lu and Zhu (2009, char.
+> - Clement *et al.* (2024): " Lu and Zhu (2009, char.
 7) defined a character about the posterior narrowing of the postparietals in order to investigate the interrelationships among onychodontiforms.
 The posterior narrowing of the postparietals was coded as present in *Onychodus*, *Qingmenodus* and *Grossius*.
 The posterior margin of the postparietal is considered to be narrowing when the posterior margin is clearly much narrower than the main body as well as the anteriormost margin of the postparietal.
 This character is partly linked with the inverted L shape of the postparietal (char.
 39(2))."

 > - The coding of *Qujingodus* is 0.